Major film studios: 1970–1989

 The two emerging contenders were both newly formed companies.
 In 1978, Krim, Benjamin, and three other studio executives departed UA to found Orion Pictures as a joint venture with Warner Bros.
 It was announced optimistically as the "first major new film company in 50 years".
-Tri-Star Pictures was created in 1982 as a joint venture of Columbia Pictures (then owned by the Coca-Cola Company), HBO (then owned by Time Inc.), and CBS.
-In 1985, Rupert Murdoch's News Corporation acquired 20th Century-Fox, the last of the five relatively healthy Golden Age majors to remain independent throughout the entire Golden Age and after.
+Tri-Star Pictures was created in 1982 as a joint venture of future corporate sibling Columbia Pictures (at that time acquired by the Coca-Cola Company), HBO (then owned by Warner Bros.
+Discovery's predecessor Time Inc.), and CBS.
+In 1985, Rupert Murdoch's News Corporation acquired 20th Century-Fox (dropping the hyphen), the last of both the classic Hollywood majors and the Golden Age majors to be taken over by an outside corporation; it remained independent until its 2019 sale to Disney brought back the total majors back to a "Big Five".

-By 1986, the combined share of the six classic majors—at that point Warner Bros., Columbia, Universal, Paramount, Fox, and MGM/UA—fell to 64%, the lowest since the beginning of the Golden Age.
-Disney was in third place, behind only Paramount and Warner Bros.
-Even including Disney/Buena Vista as a seventh major and adding its 10% share, the majors' control of the North American market was at a historic ebb.
-Orion, now completely independent of Warner Bros., and Tri-Star were well positioned as mini-majors, each with North American market shares of around 6% and regarded by industry observers as "fully competitive with the majors".
+By 1986, the combined share of the six classic majors — Paramount, MGM/UA, Fox, Warner Bros., Columbia and Universal — fell to 64%, the lowest since the beginning of the Golden Age.
+Fox's future parent company Disney was in third place, behind only Paramount and Warner.
+Even including Disney/Buena Vista as a seventh major and adding its 10% share (only for them to acquire Fox 33 years later), the majors' control of the North American market was at a historic ebb.
+Orion (now completely independent of Warner) and Tri-Star were well positioned as mini-majors, each with North American market shares of around 6% and regarded by industry observers as "fully competitive with the majors", much like MGM and Lionsgate by the turn of the century.
 Smaller independents garnered 13%—more than any studio aside from Paramount.
 In 1964, by comparison, all of the companies outside of the then-seven majors and Disney had combined for a grand total of 1%.
 In the first edition of Finler's The Hollywood Story (1988), he wrote, "It will be interesting to see whether the old-established studios will be able to bounce back in the future, as they have done so many times before, or whether the newest developments really do reflect a fundamental change in the US movie industry for the first times since the 20s."